Filed under #SSDD: Maternity leave and the “pregnancy rota” of the Japanese workplace are in the news again.

 I could rest during my students’ nap time.
 If I needed fresh air, I could send my kids outside for playtime.
 And most, importantly, I could schedule toilet time whenever I wanted to!

-In the end, things worked out in my favor.
+In the end, things worked out very well for me.
 After a year off, I made sure to express my intention to go back to work.
-Last December I took over for a teacher (on a part-time schedule), and I now work semi-full time (a 6 hour work day).
+Last December I took over for a teacher (on a part-time schedule), and I now work semi-full time (時短, jitan, a shortened work day).

 Now, that all was possible due to two factors: